-This profiler has been produced by Lemonade and Aegon accepts no responsibility for its accuracy or for any consequences arising if you use it to help you select an appropriate fund or portfolio of funds.
+This profiler has been produced by Lemonade and Aegon accepts no responsibility for its accuracy or for any consequences arising if you use it to help you select an appropriate fund.

 The following profiles are only for initial guidance.
-You should seek individual advice to make sure any given approach is suitable for you.
+You should get individual advice to make sure any given approach is suitable for you.

 Lemonade has been selected by your employer to give advice about the pension scheme.
 As part of its service, it offers to give individual guidance about investment to help you choose the fund(s) most appropriate for your needs.
 To help with this initially, Lemonade has highlighted a range of portfolios of differing risk levels to help you work out what approach may be appropriate for you.
 These funds have been selected with collaboration from the Aberdeen Pension Scheme Investment Committee.

 Please note, the Lemonade risk profiles are different to the Aegon risk categories you will see on the fund factsheets.

 To use the portfolio:

 - first select the risk category, from below, that best describes your attitude to risk and what risk you’re willing to accept in relation to your investments; and

 - then use the table below to find out which fund may be suitable for you.

 If you don’t want to take an active part in monitoring your funds as you get closer to retirement the lifestyle fund (Scottish Equitable Aberdeen Diversified Growth Lifestyle fund) may be more appropriate.
 This is because the portfolios outlined below don’t have a lifestyle element, which automatically switches into less risky investments nearer to retirement.